pasxn/waffle/README.md

 model = nn.Module('your_model_name', './path/to/your/model.onnx')
 model.compile()

-# assuming you have the data in the required format in the object data
+# assuming you have data in the required format in an object called data
 output = model.run(data)
 ```
 #### Tensor Computation